 - Jennifer Walterscheid, BS holds a Bachelor’s Degree in Computer Information Systems.
 She previously worked in the public health sector on software and EHR implementation and management, quality improvement, and program data and measurement.
 In her current role as a Clinical Informaticist, she works collaboratively with the Practice Transformation Team, to provide support that meets the needs of the practices and the team, including database management, reporting abilities, and data analysis.

-- Chelsea Wells, MHA, BS, CHES has a Masters of Health Care Administration and Management with an emphasis in Finance and a Bachelor of Science in Health Promotion and Education with an emphasis in Community Health.
+- Chelsea Watkins, MHA, BS, CHES has a Masters of Health Care Administration and Management with an emphasis in Finance and a Bachelor of Science in Health Promotion and Education with an emphasis in Community Health.
 She is a Certified Health Education Specialist.
 Her prior experience includes working in the public health sector as a Health Promotion Specialist on the health promotions and informatics team.
-Ms. Wells’ career at RMHP began as a QIA in 2016, and in her current role as a Clinical Informaticist, she serves practices in RMHP programs, SIM, and TCPi.
-Ms. Wells is also the TCPi-lead for the Practice Transformation Team.
+Ms. Watkins’ career at RMHP began as a QIA in 2016, and in her current role as a Clinical Informaticist, she serves practices in RMHP programs, SIM, and TCPi.
+Ms. Watkins is also the TCPi-lead for the Practice Transformation Team.